nitinkc/nitinkc.github.io/_posts/Java/threads/2023-10-10-asynchronous-programming.md

 {% gist nitinkc/ffb3f165b3b58072acd750b78c0a2644 %}

 ### whenComplete()
-whenComplete does not allow for transformation of the result. it is primarily used for handling completion and any associated exceptions.
+whenComplete doesn’t allow for transformation of the result. it is primarily used for handling completion and any associated exceptions.
 {% gist nitinkc/3648ba0dd28d87fb5c4c13d4a77742e4 %}